Profile

 1. 1

-Clean the broccoli, sinapa, and cavolicieddu, selecting only their tender leaves.
+Trim the broccoli, sinapa and cavolicieddu, selecting only the tender leaves and stems.

 2. 2

-Blanch the greens in salted water for about 10 minutes, then drain, reserving the cooking water.
+Blanch the vegetables in salted boiling water for about 10 minutes, then drain, reserving the cooking water.

 3. 3

-In a pan, gently fry the diced pancetta and minced garlic in a few tablespoons of olive oil until fragrant.
+In a frying pan, gently fry the pancetta and minced garlic in a few tablespoons of olive oil until golden and crisp.

 4. 4